 The Atomic Energy Act [1A-3] comprises the general national regulations for the safety of nuclear installations in Germany and constitutes the basis for the associated ordinances.
-Its purpose is to protect life, health and property against the hazards of nuclear energy and the detrimental effects of ionising radiation and, furthermore, to provide for the compensation for any damage and injuries incurred.
+Its purpose according to the 2002 amendment is to phase out the use of nuclear energy for commercial electricity generation in a carefully coordinated process and to ensure undisturbed operation until this has been achieved as well as to protect life, health and property against the hazards of nuclear energy and the detrimental effects of ionising radiation and, furthermore, to provide for the compensation for any damage and injuries incurred.
 It also serves the purpose of preventing the internal or external security of the Federal Republic of Germany from being endangered by the utilisation of nuclear energy.
 Another purpose of the Atomic Energy Act is to ensure that the Federal Republic of Germany meets its international obligations in the field of nuclear energy and radiation protection.

-According to Article 87c of the Basic Law (GG), the execution of the administrative tasks under the terms of the Atomic Energy Act is performed by the Länder (Federal States), as agents of the Federal Government (federal executive administration) as stipulated in Section 24 of the Atomic Energy Act, unless provisions to the contrary are found in Sections 22 to 23a of the Atomic Energy Act.
+The execution of the administrative tasks under the terms of the Atomic Energy Act is performed by the Länder (Federal States) as agents of the Federal Government (federal executive administration).
 This means that in executing the Atomic Energy Act and its associated ordinances, the Länder are under the supervision of the Federal Government with regard to the lawfulness and expediency of their actions.